nordic-rse/nordic-rse.github.io/content/association/statutes.md

     The board decides whether an annual membership fee is collected and the size of the fee.

 4. Board
-    The association's affairs are handled by the board, which has a chairman and 3-8 other regular members, as well as 0-8 deputies, all of whom are appointed at the annual meeting.
+    The association's affairs are handled by the board, which has a chair and 3-8 other regular members, as well as 0-8 deputies, all of whom are appointed at the annual meeting.
 The term of office of the Board is the time between the annual meetings.